This regulatory update is for audit leaders across all sectors, not just financial services.

 - Public Sector - reputation risk through investment association and lack of stewardship activity

-The existing 2007 Shareholder Rights Directive (SRD) has been revised following learnings from the financial crisis to encourage more effective stewardship and long-term investment decision-making.
+The previous version was revised by the EU following learnings from the financial crisis to encourage more effective stewardship and long-term investment decision-making.
 The UK has been progressive in its approach to stewardship and many elements are already common practice in the UK.
+The revisions also took into account the 2018 Kingman Review.

 The stewardship role of investors in good corporate governance has increased in importance following numerous corporate failures.
 The pursuit of profit at any cost is no longer tolerated.